cnsuhao/engine1/ReadMe.md

 cmake -DCMAKE_BUILD_TYPE:String=Release -DSUPERBUILD:BOOL=ON ../src
 # Build the makefile or solution
 make # if you are using visual studio, open the ExternalDependencies.sln and build the Release configuration
+# MAKE SURE YOU BUILD THE INSTALL TARGET/PROJECT
 # With the dependencies built, run cmake again to generate the engine solution/makefile
 cmake -DCMAKE_BUILD_TYPE:String=Release -DSUPERBUILD:BOOL=OFF ../src
 # Build the makefile or solution